 Other exemptions include keeping or using information to comply with the law, pursue or defend against a lawsuit or criminal investigation, analyze or prevent security breaches, and conduct quality control.

 Finally, the law only covers data that was collected, sold, or shared in the preceding twelve months at the time a request is made for disclosure or deletion.
-So while data that's over a year old appears to be completely out of reach of the law, that also means data your company collected, sold, or shared in 2019 will be covered during 2020, even though the law only took full effect on January 1, 2020.
+So while data that's over a year old appears to be completely out of reach of the law, that also means data your company collected, sold, or shared in 2019 will be covered during 2020, even though the law only took effect on January 1, 2020.

 What You Should Do